Single Tooth Dental Implants

 - Reduces the receding of gums, which can occur with a bridge

 When a dental implant is used for a single tooth, it is attached to the bone, which creates an artificial tooth root and strong structure.
 The placing of a single implant is much less invasive compared to installing a bridge dental prosthetic and typically looks more natural.

 Get expert dental implant & dental prosthetic advice

 Leave us your information and we will call you back

 Placing an Implant

 The first step in placing an implant is creating a small hole in the bone.
-The implant is then placed in the new opening and allowed to heal for two to six months.
-During this time of healing, your dentist will place a temporary tooth on the dental implant.
+The implant is then placed in the new opening and usually allowed to heal for two to three months.
+During this time of healing, a temporary tooth can be placed on the dental implant.